-- 16. Precision is to be avoided in accounting as it shows the lack of a generous spirit.
-Most Africans practice a "one pocket" system rather than a "two pocket" system". - 16W.
-Precision is essential in accounting; laxity, leniency, permissiveness or flexibility will in the long run be perilous for the individuals and for society at large. - 17.
+- 16. Precision is to be avoided in accounting as it shows the lack of a generous spirit. - 16W.
+Precision is essential in accounting; laxity, leniency, permissiveness or flexibility will in the long run be perilous for the individuals and for society at large. - "One pocket" verses "two pocket" systems. - 17.
 Budgeting, in a formal accounting sense, is not an accepted way of handling personal finances. - 18.
-Africans do not budget for special events; rather, they spend as much money and other resources as they can marshal for each one. - 19.
+Africans do not budget for special event; rather, they spend as much money and other resources as they can marshal for each one. - 19.
 Personal spending is quite categorized. - 20.
-Living beyond one's means and income is accepted as normal, and is almost universally practiced. - 21.
-When someone goes on an errand to make a purchase for another, if he is given a bill or coin that is greater than the amount of the purchase, the person running the errand will normally keep the change unless asked for it. - 21W.
+Living beyond one's means and income is accepted as normal, and is almost universally practiced.

+- 21. When someone goes on an errand to make a purchase for another, if he is given a bill or coin that is greater than the amount of the purchase, the person running the errand will normally keep the change unless asked for it. - 21W.
 A Westerner expects that if a person makes a purchase for him, any change is considered to belonging to the Westerner, and is automatically required to be returned unless he expressly says "keep the change".